Nikkig087/blackjack/README.md

 ### Game Flow

 #### Welcome Screen
-When the game starts, players are greeted with a welcome screen where they can enter their first name to personalize their experience.
+When the game starts, players are greeted with a welcome screen where they can chose from either of the following options:
+- Start a new game
+- View high scores
+- View instructions
+- Exit

 #### Game Setup